Decoupled Solution for Composite Sparse-plus-Smooth Inverse Problems: Application to Super-Resolved Deconvolution

 \subsection{Composite reconstruction}

-Some algorithms solve Problem \eqref{eq:argmin-sps} directly on the continuum, such as the Sliding Frank-Wolfe \cite{denoyelle2019sliding} or the iterative refinement procedure of \cite{flinth2023grid}, however these methods can be long and computationally expensive to run.
-To put the emphasis on the decoupling of a composite solution, we decide here to simplify the solving by discretizing the foreground component estimation problem~\eqref{eq:deconv-banachpart}.
+Some algorithms directly solve Problem \eqref{eq:argmin-sps} on the continuum, for instance relying on Frank-Wolfe algorithms (Sliding Frank-Wolfe in \cite{denoyelle2019sliding}, Polyatomic Frank-Wolfe in \cite{jarret_grid_2025}, an iteratively refined Frank-Wolfe procedure in \cite{flinth2023grid}), however these methods can be long and computationally expensive to run.
+A fast alternative has recently been proposed in \cite{poon2025srlasso}, based on the estimation of the distance of the source locations to the knots of a uniform grid.
+To put the emphasis on the decoupling of the solutions, we decide here to simplify the solving procedure by discretizing the foreground component estimation problem~\eqref{eq:deconv-banachpart}.

 We do so by restricting the searched positions $z_k$ to live on a uniform fine grid.
 This approach alleviates the challenge of nonlinearity in the position parameters, turning \eqref{eq:deconv-banachpart} into a tractable finite dimensional generalized LASSO problem -- which can be large depending on the discretization interval and space dimensions.
 This strategy is usually adopted to approximate continuous-problem solutions \cite{simeoni2020functional,Debarre2019} and convergence toward gridless solutions has been studied (see \cite{duval2017sparseI,debarre2022part2} and the recent article \cite{guillemet2025a}).